innova67/addon-template-generator/README.md

 > This generator won't generate a fully ended addon, it will just merge all the folders and files needed to start one.

 ### How does it works?
-into the website you will find two principal sections to select:
+into the website you will find three principal sections to select:
-1. common addons
+1. common textures
+2. common behaviors
-2. fully customized mob addons (only for 1.8.x beta)
+3. fully customized mob addons (only for 1.8.x beta) **not implemented yet**

 ### using a common addons
-choose **only behavior** or **only texture** or **addon** and follow these steps:
+choose **behavior** or **texture** and follow these steps:

 #### BEHAVIORS.-
+1. add your behavior's name
+2. select basic files to be added (manifest, pack icon, trading ...)
-1. choose the entity (or entities) to modify
+3. choose the entity (or entities) to modify
-2. enable _loot_tables_ to add it into the behavior
-3. aneble _trading_ to add it into the behavior
-  * (it only works with entity villager)

 #### TEXTURES.-
 4. enable _models_ to modify entity's model